tymyrddin/purple/source/docs/foundations/organisational-development/satir-change-model.md

 of friction even if the friction is temporary.
 When people say they tried this in 2007, they are describing a trust deficit that the current change will have to earn its way through.

 Reading the resistance correctly is more useful than overcoming it.
-The map tells you where support is needed, where the design needs adjustment, and where the communication has left people without the context they need to commit.
+The map shows where support is needed, where the design needs adjustment, and where the communication has left people without the context they need to commit.